andreafabrizi/DNSProxy/README.md

 Tested: CloudFlare, Google Cloud Platform, NGINX, Apache, SQUID, polipo, REDIS.

-### Proxifying your proxy, for debug, access or caching reasons
+### Proxifying your proxy
-**DNSProxy may be configured to pass-through additional chain of proxies** (i.e. TOR, enterprise-proxy, locked-down countries, you name it).
-Important to note that "a cache" is often availaible "in the network" (i.e. on CDN) therefore there is no impellent need for a local cache (eventually, for perf and speed).
+**DNSProxy may be configured to pass-through an additional chain of proxies** for debug, access control or caching reasons.
+Useful if you are behing an enterprise-proxy, a locked-down country, or faulty TOR network.
+You name it.

-To complexify the picture, HTTP/2 (TLS) makes it rather uneasy to share cache.
+Important to note that a semi-obsure cache is often availaible "in the network" (see previous section) therefore there is no impellent need for a local cache (eventually, for perf and speed).
+To complexify the picture - HTTP/2 (TLS) makes it rather uneasy to share cache.

-Should you be willing to perform forensics or "response caching/sharing" you can rely on standard HTTPS proxy MITM techniques; *any HTTP(S) proxy* will work properly with DNSProxy as polipo, squid, nginx, charles, burp, ...
+Should you be willing to perform forensics or "response caching and sharing" you can rely on standard HTTPS proxy MITM techniques; *any HTTP(S) proxy* will work properly with DNSProxy: polipo, squid, nginx, charles, burp, ...

-**Though, the majority of users will directly run dnsp-h2 without any chained proxy settings**.
+Though, **the majority of users will just run dnsp-h2 in direct mode** without any chained proxy, hence _dnsp-h2_ defaults to **connecting directly** to the remote webservice (resolver) and will not try to pass through any further proxy.

-DNSProxy server will -by default- try to connect **directly** to the remote webservice (resolver) and will not try to pass through any specific proxy.
+Running through an intermediate HTTP/HTTPS proxy may as well improve overall performances, as some small optimization is done via TLS session renegotiation, Generally, and especially when connecting without an intermediate proxy, the connection socket itself will not be recycled nor reused.
+The current DNSProxy implementation of h2 and TCP sessions prevents such recycle, at least for the time being.

 **IMPORTANT:** DoH resolvers around the world increase global DNS privacy !